hovo1994/ece2524-tic-tac-toe/README.md

 ## Authors
 - Hovhannes Avagyan (hovo1994)
 - Wayne Thompson (dubiousFrog)

-## getMove
-- designed to get a valid nubmer from the user
-- while loop repreats until valid number has been entered
-- validate input with int() within a try

 ## play()
 - This is the main gameplay function.
 It is executed when the program starts up and prompts the player to make his/her first move.